bohnelang/Ubuntu-18-LTS-on-a-HP-Proliant-DL360p-G8/Readme.md

 2) The X-Server did not work with the VGA port of the server.
 We got only a swirling monitor display.
     The problem is that Ubuntu 18 LTS seems not to have the mga driver for Matrox graphic cards included.
     We did not find the xserver-xorg-video-mga packague in the Ubuntu repository.
-Seems that it is only in Ubuntu 16 and Ubuntu 19.
+Seems that the mag-X-server is only in Ubuntu 16 and Ubuntu 19.

-    Just disbale this and use a default driver:
+    Just disable this and use a default driver:

-    Linux modprobe the graphic driver mgag200 but the X-server canot use it.
+    Linux modprobe the graphic driver mgag200 but the X-server cannot use it.
     Thus do a
        echo "blacklist  mgag200" > /etc/modprobe.d/matrox.conf
     to disable the driver and reboot  the server (!).